Integer-Forcing Linear Receivers: Fixed Channel Matrices

+In this example, we show that the choice of the optimal integer matrix $\mathbf{A}$ depends on the $\snr$ (even if the channel matrix is fixed).
+Consider the $2 \times 2$ real-valued MIMO channel with channel matrix

-Figure \ref{f:fixedchannel} shows the performance of the different architectures.
+In Figure \ref{f:fixedchannel}, we have plotted the performance of the joint ML~\eqref{eq:rjoint}, integer-forcing~\eqref{eq:alternaterate}, V-BLAST II~\eqref{eq:rmmsesic2}, linear MMSE~\eqref{e:rmmse}, and zero-forcing~\eqref{e:rzeroforcing} receivers.
 (Recall that we assume equal-rate data streams on both transmit antennas, as in Definition \ref{def:rate}.)
-The achievable rates for traditional linear receiver are given by \eqref{eq:rlinear} and that of the joint receiver is given by \eqref{eq:rjoint}.
-The decorrelator and the MMSE receiver aim to separate the data streams and cancel the interference from other streams.
-However, this is difficult since the columns of the channel matrix are far from orthogonal.
-The integer-forcing architecture attempts to exploit the interference by decoding two linearly independent equations in the direction of the maximum eigenvector $\mathbf{v}_\text{MAX} = [0.47~~0.88]^T$.
-For example, at $\snr = 30 dB$, we choose equation coefficients $\mathbf{a}_1 = [1 ~~2]^T$ and $\mathbf{a}_2 = [6~~11]^T,$ while for $\snr = 40 dB$, we choose equation coefficients $\mathbf{a}_1 = [1 ~~7]^T$ and $\mathbf{a}_2 = [2~~13]^T.$ Thus, for different values of $\snr$, the optimal equation coefficients generally change.
+Conventional linear receivers perform poorly since the columns of the channel matrix are far from orthogonal.
+The integer-forcing receiver attempts to exploit the interference by decoding two linearly independent integer vectors in the direction of the maximum eigenvector $\mathbf{v}_\text{max} \approx [0.47~~0.88]^T$ of $\mathbf{H}^T\mathbf{H}$.
+Recall that the best integer vectors correspond to finding the shortest basis for the lattice generated by $\mathbf{D}^{-1/2} \mathbf{V}^T$, which is itself a function of the channel matrix $\mathbf{H}$ and the $\snr$.
+For example, at $\snr = 30$dB the optimal integer vectors are $\mathbf{a}_1 = [1 ~~2]^T$ and $\mathbf{a}_2 = [6~~11]^T,$ while for $\snr = 40$dB they are $\mathbf{a}_1 = [1 ~~7]^T$ and $\mathbf{a}_2 = [2~~13]^T.$ Thus, as the $\snr$ increases, we may have to adjust our choice of integer vectors.